Updated March 23, 2023

 Software is made of multiple components.
 In technical terms, these components are addressed as objects.
 Any analytics tool or programming language has multiple objects.
 Basically, it is these objects which complete the concept of the tool.
 Understanding software is not possible without understanding the objects and their importance.
 The objects can have a certain hierarchy which means there’s an object which has multiple objects.
 Tableau is a visual analytics tool that, too, is made of objects.
 A very important object in Tableau is Workbook.
 As the name suggests, it’s literally a book that contains the work and hence the name.

 The work done by a user in Tableau gets performed in the workbook file.
 The workbook can be seen appearing in its own window.
 Important analysis done in a particular context is contained in the workbook.
 We can have multiple workbooks as per the requirement.
 The extension of a Tableau workbook is .twb.

 The Tableau workbook consists of various objects such as Sheet, Menus, Sheet tab, etc. Each of these objects is important and has its own relevance.
-A sheet in Tableau can be a worksheet, a dashboard or a story.
-All these have certain context-specific significance.
-We shall see the components of Tableau in detail in the coming part.
+A sheet in Tableau can be a worksheet, a dashboard, or a story.
+All these have a certain context-specific significance.

-- When we open Tableau, the initial screen looks like as below.
+1. When we open Tableau, the initial screen looks as below.
 If we observe carefully, multiple options are associated with a workbook, which we shall see in the subsequent part.

 2. First, we can create a workbook by clicking on “New” in the File menu.
 We can open an existing workbook by clicking on Open in the File menu.